 Is there stroller parking?

 Strollers are not allowed in the studio – unfortunately it’s just too small.
-However, there is an awning over much of the building and the Salter Street side of the building will have locking mechanisms provided by Mister John.
+However, there is an awning over much of the building and both sides of the building have a locking cable system provided by Mister John.
 Be sure to plan for inclement weather accordingly – many strollers have rain guards.

 What's the caregiver's role in class?